 When it comes to enterprise file sharing and team collaboration, Huddle (UK) comes to mind with over 100,000 organizations using the software these days.
 Its rivals Teambox (Spain) and Flowdock (Finland)continue steady growth under Citrix.

 You also have popular product management tools such as Blossom (UK) and Readdle (Ukraine).
-These are both amazing software designed to help you organize your life such as 6Wunderkinder (Germany) and Any.do(Israel).
+These are both amazing software design to help you organize your life such as 6Wunderkinder (Germany) and Any.do(Israel).

 Apps like Datahug (Ireland) help people inside corporations leverage relationships.
 Cool tools such as Traity (Spain) help people measure and share their reputation.

 Ukraine’s InvisibleCRM is an enterprise application integrator that designs and delivers soltuions for Salesforce, Oracle, NetSuite and many more.

 Let’s turn our attention to 3D printing, one of the tech trends sweeping the headlines across Europe and the globe.
 European startups such as Materialse (Belgium), iMakr (UK), 3D Hubs (Holland), GrabCAD (Estonia).
 Reports point to Europe being the world leader in 3D printing by as early as 2020.

 While Europe might be very fragmented where the future might not always be so clear, this is no reason to call the continent a giant wasteland for tech companies and startups.